rbiswas143/sfs/README.md

 An SFS is a managed directory which is initialized with the command: `sfs init`.
 All commands to be executed in the context of an individual SFS must be run from within the SFS directory tree.
-Files are added using the command `sfs add-col my_collection /path/to/source` (add collection).
+Files are added using the command `sfs add-col my_collection path/to/source` (add collection).
 *SFS Files* are symlinks to source files in added collections.
 Foreign links and other files can also exist in an SFS but they are not managed by it and are mostly ignored.

-#### Use Cases
+### Use Cases

  - __Organizing Data Across Discs__

      SFS was built with the motivation of being able to have a combined view of data stored across multiple discs, organize the data in the view and reflect changes back to source discs.
-This is an effortless way of organizing content across discs which is otherwise painfully slow and limited as we can operate on a limited number of discs simultaneously and inter disc transfers are very slow.
+This is an effortless way of organizing content across discs which is otherwise painfully slow and limited as inter disc transfers are very slow and we can operate on a limited number of discs simultaneously.
 Since all operations in an SFS are performed within the same disc and on symlinks instead of heavy files, they are much faster

      __Note:__ To view the content of a file we obviously do need the source to be available.
 So, if